The Grahams

-The Grahams are an Alternative Pop group made up of lifelong musical and romantic partners, Alyssa and Doug Graham.
+The Grahams are an alternative pop group made up of lifelong musical and romantic partners, Alyssa and Doug Graham.
 Playing together on a variety of stages, the duo joined together to release their debut album, Riverman's Daughter, in the fall of 2013.
 They traveled The Great River Road, writing new songs for the album, which was later produced by Grammy-winner Malcolm Burn.
 The Grahams announced their third studio album 'Kids Like Us', which was the final album to be produced with Richard Swift, and it was released 27 March 2020.
+The duo returned in 2021 with a 3-track EP 'Sha La La', produced by Dan Molad at their 3Sirens studio in East Nashville.
+They released 'The Grahams', a 10-track 'reimagining' of their 10 favorite songs in 2023, also recorded at 3Sirens in East Nashville and produced by Dan Molad.

 History

 In late 2012, The Grahams, a creation of artistic expression by Alyssa and Doug Graham, was born, and a historical musical journey began.
 The couple quickly identified their mission, to create an authentic direction through music, writing, filmmaking, and story telling.